monkeydg/squittal.ScrimPlanetmans/README.md

 2. Open `Control Panel > System and Security > System > Advanced system settings`.
 In the __System Properties__ window that opens, select the `Environment Variables...` button on the Advanced tab.
 The __Environment Variables__ window will open.

-3. Under __User veriables for <*Windows username*>__, select `New..`. to add a new user variable with name "DaybreakGamesServiceKey" (without the quotes) and a value of your census API service key.
+3. Under __User variables for <*Windows username*>__, select `New..`. to add a new user variable with name "DaybreakGamesServiceKey" (without the quotes) and a value of your census API service key.
 Click OK to accept the new variable.
    * Note: The "s:" prefix in an API query string is not part of the service key.
 For example, you would set the environment variable to `example`, not `s:example`.

 ### _(For Streaming & Development)_ Visual Studio 2019 Community Edition